medic/cht-docs/content/en/apps/guides/hosting/core-developer.md

 To deploy the CHT in production, see either [AWS hosting]({{< relref "apps/guides/hosting/3.x/ec2-setup-guide.md" >}}) or [Self hosting]({{< relref "apps/guides/hosting/3.x/self-hosting.md" >}}){{% /alert %}}

 {{% alert title="Note" %}}
-These steps apply to both 3.x and 4.x CHT core development
+These steps apply to both 3.x and 4.x CHT core development, unless stated otherwise.
 {{% /alert %}}

 ## The Happy Path Installation

 This CHT Core developer guide will have you install NodeJS, npm, Grunt and CouchDB (via Docker) on your local workstation.
-These instructions should work verbatim on Ubuntu 18-22 (see [Ubuntu 18 note](#ubuntu-1804)), but will need tweaks for MacOS (via `brew`) or Windows (via WSL2).
+These instructions should work verbatim on Ubuntu 18-22 (see [Ubuntu 18 note](#ubuntu-1804)), but will need tweaks for MacOS (via `brew`, see [MacOS > 12.3 note](#macos--123)) or Windows (via WSL2).

 ### Install NodeJS, npm, grunt and Docker